Low-energy unphysical saddle in polynomial molecular potentials: The quantum energy border

-These expectations have been checked numerically by computing the eigenvalue spectrum.
-A standard way to evaluate the eigenvalues of an operator $H$ is to compute the Green function
+To illustrate the difficulties brought in by the unphysical saddle in polynomial approximations of APES, we compute non-perturbatively the vibrational spectra of two molecules, water and ketene, with different outcomes.
+For both, we employ {\it ab-initio} quartic anharmonic potentials for the normal modes \cite{Csaszar97,East95}: while the PP of the water molecule features an energy range between the zero point energy and the quantum border containing a number of vibrational levels, for ketene the range is so small to contain very few levels.
+We evaluate the levels $|E_a\rangle $ of the vibrational Hamiltonian $H$ (\ref{Taylor}) by means of a non-perturbative technique equivalent to an exact diagonalization on a finite basis.
+Its advantage over standard Lanczos/Davidson diagonalization is a uniform precision throughout the whole spectrum.
+The Green function

-for real $E$ and a small positive imaginary part $\varepsilon$.
-The eigenvalues $E_a$ of the exact eigenstates $|a\rangle$ of the Hamiltonian appear as poles in the complex plane slightly below the real axis.
-The reference state $|{\bf v}_0\rangle $ represents the initial excitation; for our model, Eq.~(\ref{2Dtoy}), we take for $|{\bf v}_0\rangle $ an eigenstate $|v_x,v_y\rangle $ of the harmonic part of the Hamiltonian.
-The imaginary part of $-G(E+i\varepsilon)/\pi$ yields the lineshape function
+is computed with an iterative procedure on a set of values $E$.
+The initial state $|{\bf v}_0\rangle $ is chosen as an eigenstate of the harmonic part of $H$.
+The spectrum is obtained from the lineshape function

 Eigenvalues show up as peaks of $I(E)$, with heights proportional to the squared overlap of the exact eigenstates to the initial excitation.
-The parameter $\varepsilon$ introduces an artificial Lorentzian broadening of the lines $E_a$.
+The parameter $\varepsilon$ introduces a phenomenological Lorentzian broadening of the lines $E_a$.

-The method for evaluating the Green function is non-perturbative, recursive, and it is applied in two steps.
-First, one constructs a basis of harmonic states grouped into families $T_i$ (tiers), $i=0\ldots N$, adapted to the specific PP and to the choice of the initial ``bright'' state $|{\bf v}_0\rangle$ (which constitutes tier $T_0$) \cite{Bixon68,Uzer91,Marshall91}.
-Next, the function $G(E+i\varepsilon)$ is evaluated through the exact recursive relation Eq.~(\ref{genericinv}), as detailed in the Appendix.
-Convergence of the spectrum against the basis size is tested by changing the single parameter $N$, the number of tiers.
+A few words on the method for evaluating the Green function are necessary.
+First, one constructs a basis of harmonic states grouped into families $T_i$ (tiers), $i=0\ldots N$, adapted to the specific PP and the initial state $|{\bf v}_0\rangle$ \cite{Bixon68,Uzer91,Marshall91}.
+Next, the Green function is evaluated through the exact recursive relation equation~(\ref{genericinv}), as detailed in the Appendix.
 As the basis is finite, the spectrum consists of a finite number of real eigenvalues.
-Nevertheless, tunneling and leakage linewidth broadening shows in the comparison of spectra $I(E)$ of different tier number $N$.
-As we shall see, eigenvalues well below the quantum energy border $E_{\rm qb}$ correspond to stable sharp peaks.
-Near the border and in the leaking regime, evaluations with different $N$ produce a number of weaker unphysical poles (not converging for increasing $N$) that decorate the resonant peaks.
+By evaluating the spectra $I(E)$ with incresing number of tiers $N$, one has a control of convergence in the regions below the quantum border, where tunneling is suppressed.
+Above the border, no convergence is expected as the basis size is changed.